Gillian Taylforth: Personal life

 Taylforth is the sister of actress Kim Taylforth.
 During her time in EastEnders, she dated her fellow castmate Nick Berry, who played Simon Wicks.
 She began a relationship with Geoff Knights in the late 1980s.
-The couple lived in Broxbourne, Hertfordshire and later in Arrington, Cambridgeshire.
+The couple lived in Broxbourne, Hertfordshire, and later in Arrington, Cambridgeshire.
 She gave birth to their daughter in 1992.
-In 1996 she suffered a miscarriage, and less than a year later doctors told her that the baby she was carrying had severe abnormalities and she was advised to terminate the pregnancy."
+In 1996, she suffered a miscarriage, and less than a year later doctors told her that the baby she was carrying had severe abnormalities and she was advised to terminate the pregnancy."
 In 1999, she became a mother for a second time.

 Knights and Taylforth had an extensive tabloid media history.
 In January 1994, Taylforth was involved in a high-profile court case when she sued The Sun newspaper for libel after they ran a story claiming she and Knights had performed sexual acts on a slip road on the A1 in their Range Rover.
 Taylforth claimed that her partner had suffered an acute attack of pancreatitis and she was merely massaging his stomach to soothe his abdominal pain; however, a police officer claimed that she was performing fellatio instead.
 During the court case, The Suns defence counsel, George Carman QC, entered into evidence a 35-minute home video of Taylforth "suggestively posing with a large sausage [...] graphically simulating masturbation with a wine bottle" and boasting to the camera, "I give very good head".
 The jury returned a 10–2 majority verdict in favour of The Sun, after which Taylforth collapsed and was taken away by an ambulance.

-In 1995, Taylforth wrote an autobiography entitled Kathy and Me in which she describes her childhood, her teenage years, her first forays into acting and her lifestyle.
+In 1995, Taylforth wrote an autobiography, Kathy and Me, in which she describes her childhood, her teenage years, her first forays into acting and her lifestyle.